trodemaster/packer-macOS-11/README.md

 ```

 ## Named builds
-This template has two named builds base and customize.
+This template has three named builds base, customize and full.
 The idea here is splitting the lengthy process of macOS installation (baking the image) from the customization (frying the image).
 The base build does the os install with the vmware-iso builder and customize takes the output VM from that and customizes it.
 Re-running the customization quickly gets allows for quicker testing of that phase.
 The full build does all the steps at once and if you're not testing the customizations likely what you want to use.

 ### Building the full image
 Builds the VM with all the options including Xcode